swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 3. Subjectively, it's just *weird* that the selector applies to a name that's a considerable distance from it, rather than the name immediately adjacent.

+A closely related alternative would be to have the module selector qualify *all* names in the member chain, so that in `(NASA::Mission.Booster).Exhaust`, both `Mission` and `Booster` must be in module `NASA`.
+We think point #1 from the list above applies to this design too: `Mission` is a sparse enough namespace that developers are more likely to be hindered by `Booster` being qualified by the `NASA` module than helped by it.

 #### Use a totally different spelling